dfelinto/blender-manual/manual/grease_pencil/selecting.rst

 Randomly selects unselected points or strokes.

 Ratio
    The likelihood of an unselected elements being selected.
-Note that this is not the percentage amount of elements that will be selected.
+   Note that, this is not the percentage amount of elements that will be selected.

-Random seed
+Random Seed
    :term:`Seed` used by the pseudo-random number generator.

 Action
    Selection or deselection of elements.

 Unselect Ends
-  Excludes the selection of stroke end points .
+   Excludes the selection of stroke end points.

 Select Grouped